coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

   (see :ref:`pattern_conditional_ssr`).
 To use the generalized form, turn off the |SSR| Boolean ``if`` notation using the command:
   ``Close Scope boolean_if_scope``.
-+ The following two options can be unset to disable the incompatible rewrite syntax and allow reserved identifiers to appear in scripts.
++ The following flags can be unset to make |SSR| more compatible with parts of Coq:

+.. flag:: SsrRewrite

+   Controls whether the incompatible rewrite syntax is enabled (the default).
+   Disabling the flag makes the syntax compatible with other parts of Coq.

-  .. coqtop:: in
+.. flag:: SsrIdents

-     Unset SsrRewrite.
-     Unset SsrIdents.
+   Controls whether reserved identifiers can appear in scripts.
+The default is "on".  "off" is compatible with other parts of Coq.

 |Gallina| extensions
 --------------------